 Today, there are so many choices of alcoholic beverages.
 From red wine and hard seltzers to craft beers and flavored liquors, there is a type of alcoholic drink to please everyone’s palettes.
 And what may seem to be an innocuous drink, dressed up in an appealing container with accompanying images of good times with friends or loved ones, can actually be dangerous to your health.

 Our society and culture tend to romanticize alcohol and all that comes with it.
 We are bombarded with advertisements on television, online, and everywhere you look with images of happy, beautiful, carefree people drinking alcoholic beverages.
-However, for many who have developed a dependence on alcohol, this picture is far from what the reality of consuming alcohol is.
+However, for many who have developed alcohol dependence, this picture is far from what the reality of consuming alcohol is.

 The NIAAA reports that in 2019, there were nearly 15 million people over the age of 12 in the U.S who had an alcohol use disorder or AUD.
 Of that number, about 9 million were male and about 5.5 million female.
-That’s a lot of people suffering from addiction to alcohol.
-Some of these individuals may be ‘down and out’, some may be struggling to get through day to day and keep their drinking ‘under control’, and still for others, they may be functioning at very high levels hiding their alcohol issues from loved ones.
+That’s a lot of people suffering from alcohol addiction.
+Some of these individuals may be ‘down and out’, some may be struggling to get through day to day and keep their alcohol intake ‘under control’, and still for others, they may be functioning at very high levels hiding their alcohol abuse from loved ones.

 But no matter where you (or a loved one) are when it comes to living with an AUD, there is help and hope.
 The first step is to admit and realize you may have an issue, then seek help.
-And while the reasons to stop drinking alcohol when it becomes a dependency are many, most people don’t seek help until there are serious issues occurring from drinking alcohol.
+And while the reasons to stop drinking alcohol when it becomes a dependency are many, most people don’t seek help until there are serious issues occurring from their heavy alcohol consumption.

-However, many people don’t realize the serious issues going on in the body.
+However, many people don’t realize the harmful effects of alcohol on the body.
 For many who have an AUD, the body continues to work well for many years.
-For others, the body begins to show signs of distress earlier on.
+For others, the body begins to show signs of adverse effects earlier on.
 Either way, it’s vital to understand how alcohol and health are connected.

 Let’s take a look at some startling facts when it comes to alcohol use disorder and health consequences.
 The NIAAA reports the following: